charliegerard/leap_drone/README.md

 * Turn your drone on.
 * Change your wifi network to the drone's one.
 * Run `node server.js` or `npm start`.
+* Go to `localhost: 3000` in your browser.

 # How to Fly

 *(TODO: Need to improve commands.
 May be really sensitive.)*

-At the moment, **speed is not activated** for indoor demos so drone just takes off and lands.
+At the moment, **speed is not activated** for indoor demos so the drone just takes off and lands.
 To activate speed, go into the leap.js file in the public folder and comment out the `speed` argument passed in the directions functions.

 1. To takeoff, hold hand over Leap Motion.